djokobandjur/vit-positional-adversarial/README.md

 ## 🚀 Execution & Configuration

 1. **Hardware**: Navigate to **Runtime > Change runtime type** and select **GPU (H100 or A100)**.
-   * *Note: Colab Pro+ is recommended for ImageNet local SSD storage.*
+   * > [!CAUTION]
+     > **Google Colab Pro+ is REQUIRED** (not recommended).
+Only this subscription level guarantees sufficient local SSD storage to handle the extraction and   processing of the ImageNet-100 dataset archives.
 2. **Mount Drive**: Execute the setup cells in the `.ipynb` notebooks to authorize Google Drive access.
 3. **Run**: Execute cells sequentially.
    * **Tip**: For CIFAR-100, the script will automatically detect pre-trained weights and skip the 300-epoch training phase, proceeding directly to attack analysis.